ashrae27/scripts/README.md

 These Beats allow us to collect the following information from each machine:

--Filebeat forwarding and monitoring log data or files.
+-Filebeat forwards and monitors log data or files.
+-Metricbeat collects metrics from the operating system and services running on the server.

--Metricnbeat collects metrics from the operating system and services running on the server
+Metricbeat collects metrics from the operating system and services running on the server.
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: